-b.
-Classification seniority standing for the purpose of promotion, furlough, recall, and placement involving civil service covered positions shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in the employee's current classification.
-An employee whose position has been downgraded will have service in the higher classification counted toward classification seniority in the lower classification.

-c.
-Employees who are absent without pay will not lose seniority for regularly scheduled days off that immediately precede the day of their return, provided the employees return at the beginning of their scheduled shift.
+- Section 1.
+Under the terms of this Agreement, the term "seniority" means a preferred position for specific purposes which one employee within a seniority unit may have over another employee within the seniority unit because of a greater length of service within the state government or a particular organizational or occupational segment thereof. - a.
+Bargaining Unit seniority standing for the purpose of promotion, furlough, recall, placement, shift preference and involuntary permanent transfers, shall be determined by the length of unbroken (as defined in Section 2) service with the Employer in rank and file classifications in the bargaining unit covered by this Agreement. - b.
+Employees who are absent without pay will not lose seniority for regularly scheduled days off that immediately precede the day of their return, provided the employees return at the beginning of their scheduled shift. - c.

-d.
 Employees who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall, if they have not previously done so, be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veteran's Preference Act 51 Pa.
 C.S.
 7101.
 When the Employer determines that a furlough is necessary and there is no proof of military service in an employee's personnel file, the Employer shall not be held liable for any actions associated with the evaluation of seniority standing unless an employee provides proof of military service within ten (10) days of the date the employee is notified of his/her furlough.